 Torta di Mele – Italian Apple Cake

 While growing up in Italy, we would often drive by a plot of land about 20 minutes from our home.
-“We used to own this land, ” my mother would say, “and it had all kinds of trees: olive, chestnuts, apples, pears, plums, figs, so much fruit.”
-She would reminisce over this land and the bounty it provided, and the recipes and dishes that came from so much “free” produce.
-While owning land does offer a “free” bounty, it’s never without hard work.
+“We used to own this land,” my mother would say, “and it had all kinds of trees like olive, chestnuts, apples, pears, plums, figs, so much fruit.”
+She would reminisce over this land and the bounty it provided, and the recipes and dishes that came from so much free produce.
+While owning land does offer a free bounty, it’s never without hard work.

-It’s uncertain if this recipe was born out of that original plot of land.
-My mom has been baking this apple cake “forever,” and it’s one of our family’s fall favorite.
-We sometimes substitute the apples for bosc pears, but since we went apple-picking yesterday, we stuck to the original version.
-It’s light, fragrant and the perfect match to a hot cup of coffee or tea.
+It’s uncertain if the recipe for this Italian Apple Cake was born out of that original plot of land.
+My mom has been baking this apple cake for a very long time, and it’s one of our family’s fall favorite.
+We sometimes substitute the apples for bosc pears, but since we’re right in the middle of apple-picking season, we will stick with the original version today.
+This cake is light, fragrant and the perfect match to a hot cup of coffee or tea.

 The apple pieces should be fairly small for even baking.